Disability tax credit

 If you receive Canada Pension Plan or Quebec Pension Plan disability benefits, workers' compensation benefits, or other types of disability or insurance benefits, it does not necessarily mean you are eligible for the DTC.
 These programs have other purposes and different criteria, such as an individual's inability to work.

-What happens after Form T2201 is sent?
+What happens once Form T2201 is received at CRA?

 Follow the step by step details of the process once the form is received at CRA.

-How to claim the disability amount?
+How to claim the disability amount once the DTC application is approved?

 - To claim the disability amount for yourself, see line 316.